Democratic Rally: 2023: DISY voters split over two candidates

 Nicos Christodoulides announced his intention to form a national unity government, consisting of ministers from all political parties and free from political opposition.
 This proposal was promptly rejected by Averof Neofytou, who stated that the Democratic Rally would not participate in any government led by Christodoulides and, should DISY lose the election, the responsible course of action would be to respect the will of the electorate and assume a constructive role in opposition.

-During the Democratic Rally's contentious presidential campaign, a significant portion of party members expressed support for Nikos Christodoulides.
-There were even allegations that President Nicos Anastasiades was covertly undermining Averof Neofytou's candidacy in favor of Christodoulides.
+During the Democratic Rally's contentious presidential campaign, a significant portion of party members expressed support for Christodoulides.
+There were even allegations that President Anastasiades was covertly undermining Neofytou's candidacy in favor of Christodoulides.
 This internal division intensified, leading influential figures, including former parliamentary candidates Pantelis Poietis and Konstantinos Letybiotis, to resign from DISY and endorse Christodoulides.

-Averof Neofytou finished third in the first round of the election, receiving 26.1% of the votes, the lowest share in the history of the Democratic Rally.
+Neofytou finished third in the first round of the election, receiving 26.1% of the votes, the lowest share in the history of the Democratic Rally.
 This outcome marked the first instance in which a DISY candidate did not advance to the second round of a presidential election.
 In the second round, DISY opted not to endorse any candidate officially, although several prominent party members expressed their support.
-Notable endorsements for Nikos Christodoulides came from President Nicos Anastasiades, Education Minister Prodromos Prodromou, former Health Minister Constantinos Ioannou, and Parliamentary Spokesperson Nicos Tornaritis.
-In contrast, AKEL-backed Andreas Mavroyiannis received backing from Averof Neofytou, Foreign Minister Ioannis Kasoulidis, and former MP Kaiti Clerides, the daughter of party founder Glafkos Clerides.
+Notable endorsements for Christodoulides came from President Anastasiades, Education Minister Prodromos Prodromou, former Health Minister Constantinos Ioannou, and Parliamentary Spokesperson Nicos Tornaritis.
+In contrast, AKEL-backed Andreas Mavroyiannis received backing from Neofytou, Foreign Minister Ioannis Kasoulidis, and former MP Kaiti Clerides, the daughter of party founder Glafcos Clerides.

-The second round of the election resulted in an equal division among the DISY electorate between Andreas Mavroyiannis and Nikos Christodoulides, the latter of whom was viewed by some, including Averof Neofytou, as a "renegade".
-Nikos Christodoulides ultimately won the election with 52.0% of the vote in the second round, incorporating a faction of DISY members into his government.
+The second round of the election resulted in an equal division among the DISY electorate between Andreas Mavroyiannis and Christodoulides, the latter of whom was viewed by some, including Neofytou, as a "renegade".
+Christodoulides ultimately won the election with 52.0% of the vote in the second round, incorporating a faction of DISY members into his government.